Are Mom Groups Helpful or Harmful? What Moms Should Know - Baby Chick

 There is an entire underbelly of women who make it a point to hurt others.
 Sadly, some of those mean girls you grew up with became mean women.
 They tend to use the same bullying tactics in mom groups.
 There is the kind who passively aggressively gives their opinion.
 Then, some moms are patronizing and talk down to other women because they have some superiority complex.
 It is awful, but many women would pull each other down rather than lift one another up.

-Mom Groups Can Be Hugely Helpful
+Mom Groups Can Still Be Helpful

-Are there good things about mom groups?
-Absolutely!
-This is particularly true if they are very specific groups where you are most likely to find other women with similar interests.
-I have a son who was diagnosed with ADHD and ODD when he was younger, and at the time, I felt utterly lost.
+I have a son who was diagnosed with ADHD and ODD when he was younger, and at the time, I felt completely lost.
 I was navigating a new world of behaviors, therapies, and medications.
 He was my first child, and I wanted to make all the right choices.
-A friend steered me into some support groups on Facebook.
-And honestly, it was life-changing for me.
-I learned from other parents and felt a sense of camaraderie with people who are experiencing the same things that I am.
-That doesn’t always come from groups with thousands of people.
+A friend pointed me toward a few support groups on Facebook, and honestly, it was life-changing.
+I learned from other parents and felt a sense of camaraderie with people who truly understood what I was going through.
+That kind of connection doesn’t always come from larger groups with thousands of members.

 Share